kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

       return false
   }
 ```
+**Add a Pomodoro here**

+//TODO: show what its supposed to link to in the app
+//TODO: show that raywenderlich video is not in app, fall back to safari
+//TODO: show that another video can be played in the app

 ### Semantic markup using Open Graph

-You've learned how to add Smart Banners to a web page to make it easier for Applebot to index your universal links.
-But just because Applebot can find and crawl your website doesn't mean that your content will ever show up in Spotlight!
-Your content also has to be relevant and engaging if it
+So far you've learned how to add Smart Banners to a web page to make it easier for Applebot to index a web site's universal links.
+However, just because Applebot can find and crawl a website doesn't mean that its content will show up in Spotlight!
+The content also has to be relevant and engaging if it has any chance of competing with other search results.

-Apple ranks search results based on some secret algorithm they've developed.
-Little is known about
+Apple doesn't reveal much about the algorithm that determines the ranking and relevance for Spotlight search results, but it does give a big hint: all things equal, engaging content ranks higher.

 ### Validation Tool